way2desispirit/gcp-devops-project/readme.md

-# This is new repo for GCP devops project
+# Docker flask application
+- This application is written in python
+- This shall be deployed to GCP